MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 Configure the audio settings, including noise reduction and voice gate.
 Also, set it to use the default output device.
 Make sure that the option to auto-start with Windows is checked and it is set to start minimized to the system tray.

 To set your own effect options:
-- Add the voice effects you want to appear in the app menu as "Favorites"
+- Add the icons of the voice effects you want to appear in the app to it
 - For the voices that have background sounds, it is recommended to set them to a low volume (e.g. 10%)
 - Add the sound effects you want to appear in the app menu to a soundboard and make their names lowercase